Suicide Prevention Get Support

 Click to select between the three headers below to see a range of available mental health and suicide prevention options.

-header arrow icon 24/7 Suicide Prevention Hotlines header arrow icon
+24/7 Suicide Prevention Hotlines

 Resources are available with experienced professionals who can lend a listening ear, answer questions related to suicide or self-harm, or make a connection to mental health support services.

-• National Suicide Prevention Lifeline
+National Suicide Prevention Lifeline

 National Resource to assist anyone in suicidal crisis or emotional distress through comprehensive online resources or lifeline support

-Telephone: 988 (24/7 English | Espaņol)
+Telephone: 988 (24/7 English | Español)

 800-799-4889 (Deaf or Hard of Hearing)